danmaps/Spatial-Proximity-Excel/README.md

 - **Geographic Insights**: Generate insights based on spatial relationships in your data.
 - **Excel Integration**: Seamlessly works with Excel files for input and output.

+Access it tool [here](https://spatial-proximity-excel.streamlit.app/) or read on to run locally.

 ## Prerequisites

 - Python 3.x